 - Elevated cholesterol levels can often lead to a denial on life insurance as well as an unpleasant surprise for the applicant.

 - Surprisingly enough, elevated blood pressure levels are usually NOT a reason to be declined life insurance.
-However, it is one of the top reasons for being approved other than applied for.
+However, it is one of the top reasons for being approved but in a different health category than you applied for.

 #2.
 Glucose or Blood Sugar Levels.